greylockhackfest/07.21.2012/README.md

 We will post the order of the presentations (chosen randomly) outside each judging room before noon on Sunday.
 You will have 3-4 minutes to present in front of the preliminary judges (private sessions)

 <b>Preliminary judges include</b> - 1.15 - 2.45pm
-- Andreas Ehn, Wrapp, CTO<br>
+Andreas Ehn, Wrapp, CTO<br>
-- Jason Bosinoff, TrialPay, VPE<br>
+Jason Bosinoff, TrialPay, VPE<br>
-- Christian Beedgen, SumoLogic, CTO & co-founder<br>
+Christian Beedgen, SumoLogic, CTO & co-founder<br>
-- Nate Boyd, Nomic, co-founder<br>
+Nate Boyd, Nomic, co-founder<br>
-- Jeff Winner, CardSpring, CTO<br>
+Jeff Winner, CardSpring, CTO<br>
-- Damon Sicore, Mozilla, VPE<br>
+Damon Sicore, Mozilla, VPE<br>
-- Josh MacFarland, TellApart, CEO<br>
+Josh MacFarland, TellApart, CEO<br>
-- Sasha Aickin, Redfin, CTO<br>
+Sasha Aickin, Redfin, CTO<br>
-- Dion Almaer, WalmartLabs, VP Mobile Architecture<br>
+Dion Almaer, WalmartLabs, VP Mobile Architecture<br>

 <b>Greylock Hackfest Championship</b> - 3.15pm
-- Reid Hoffman, Greylock, Partner
+Reid Hoffman, Greylock, Partner
-- Mike Schroepfer, Facebook, VPE
+Mike Schroepfer, Facebook, VPE
-- Kevin Systrom, Instagram, CEO
+Kevin Systrom, Instagram, CEO
-- Mike Olson, cloudera, CEO
+Mike Olson, cloudera, CEO

+<b>Prizes</b><br>
+*1st prize: Greylock Hackfest Champion*
+A private dinner With Reid Hoffman & John Lilly, limo service included<br>
+$3,000 per student in Amazon Web Services credits to be used for any point over two years<br>
+One Greylock Hackfest Swag Bag for each team member

+*2nd prize: runner-up*
+One Lytro camera for each team member<br>
+$2,000 per student in Amazon Web Services credits to be used for any point over two years<br>
+One Greylock Hackfest Swag Bag for each team member

+*3rd prize: third place*
+One Drobo for each team member<br>
+$1,000 per student in Amazon Web Services credits to be used for any point over two years<br>
+One Greylock Hackfest Swag Bag for each team member